Terms and conditionsThese terms and conditions should be read in conjunction with our Learner FAQs

 Workplaces or organisations can instruct Practical Training Solutions to deliver certificates to them instead of issuing them to the learner.
 In these instances, learners will not receive their certificate on the day of their training session.
 Certificates for groups of learners are only issued when all learners have completed all training requirements.

-If training has not been completed 6 months after enrolment, the enrolment is deemed expired (unless prior arrangements have been made with Practical Training Solutions).
+If training has not been completed 6 months after booking (if no practical session date was selected at the time of booking) or 6 months after the date of the first practical session chosen, the booking is deemed expired (unless prior arrangements have been made with Practical Training Solutions).
 A certificate is issued for any training components that have been completed.
+Expired bookings may no longer show on learners’ or organisations’ online portal.

 NZQA credit reporting